-Yes, Saturday night's game will have a retro look to it.
+Yes, Saturday night's game will have a retro feel to it.

 The vintage philosophies make this one reminiscent of an old Oklahoma-Nebraska or Alabama-Penn State clash.
-And like those teams, this year's edition of the Crimson Tide and Tigers — both 8-0 with five Southeastern Conference wins — have racked up double-digit victories.
+And like those teams, this year's edition of the Tide and Tigers — both 8-0 with five Southeastern Conference wins — have racked up double-digit victories

 But neither Alabama's Nick Saban nor LSU's Les Miles is bringing the wishbone back in fashion.